 - Substituted service.
 If the tenant is not available, the Petition can be left with a person of suitable age and discretion who also resides in the unit.
 The server must also immediately mail 2 copies of the Petition and Notice of Petition–one by regular mail and one by registered mail.

 - Posting or Conspicuous Location.
 If no one is present after two attempts are made, one during working hours and one during evening or off hours, the server may attach or post the documents to the unit door or by sliding them under the door.

 In any of these service methods, the server must sign an affidavit before a notary public regarding the method of service.

 If the tenant fails to appear, the judge will declare a default judgment and give the tenant 5 days to vacate the premises.
-Otherwise, the landlord must prove that the tenant did not pay the rent when due or committed a substantial violation of the lease by offering documentary evidence, testimonial evidence, if necessary, along with copies of the lease, notice served, Petition and Notice of Petition, affidavit of service, rent receipts, photographs, repair estimates, or any other evidence in support of his or allegations.
+Otherwise, the landlord must prove that the tenant did not pay the rent when due or committed a substantial violation of the lease.
+The Landlord must offer documentary evidence, testimonial evidence, if necessary, along with copies of the lease, notice served, Petition and Notice of Petition, affidavit of service, rent receipts, photographs, repair estimates, or any other evidence in support of his or allegations.

 The tenant may also present evidence of any defenses or to rebut the landlord’s allegations.

 If the landlord prevails in a nonpayment of rent case, the tenant is given 5 days to pay the overdue rent and other costs incurred by the landlord.
 In other cases, the judge may allow the tenant a limited time to cure the lease violation.

 A tenant in the New York eviction process has any number of defenses available, including the following: